JaxYopek/imposter-game/README.md

-# Imposter Game Website
+# Imposter Game

-A simple web application for playing the popular "Imposter" word guessing game with friends online.
+I created this simple web version of the "Imposter Game" to make it easy to play with my friends (without leaving anyone out!).
+I will host it soon so that you can play with your friends as well.

 ## Game Rules